zeynepaltin0/dsa210project/README.md

 **Statistical Analysis And Machine Learning:**

-+ Statistical and predictive machine learning methods will be applied.
++ Statistical models and predictive machine learning methods will be applied.